top of page

 The event begins at 7 PM.

 There will be a limit on tickets to allow you move about during the evening.
-Tickets will be £5 ? and will include a FREE glass of prosecco.
-Buy here or at the ski club office.
+Tickets will be £10 and will include a FREE glass of prosecco and evening buffet.

 Over the evening there will be 8 races each with 8 runners.
 Before each race we will introduce each runner and allow you to use your best skill and judgement(!) to pick the winner.
 You will have a chance to bet on your chosen runner.
 We will then play the film and the lucky punters can collect their winnings - 50% of the pot!